John Frederick Bateman

-He was President of the Institution of Civil Engineers in Britain in 1878 and 1879.
+Bateman served as President of the Institution of Civil Engineers in Britain in 1878 and 1879.

 In 1883, Bateman assumed his mother's family surname of La Trobe, by royal licence, becoming John Frederic La Trobe Bateman.

-Life
+Education and early life

 John Bateman was born on 30 May 1810 at Lower Wyke, a Moravian Church settlement near Bradford.
-He was the eldest son of John Bateman, "an unsuccessful inventor", and his wife Mary Agnes, daughter of Benjamin La Trobe, a member of the Moravian Church at Fairfield, near Ashton under Lyne.
+He was the eldest son of John Bateman, "an unsuccessful inventor", and his wife Mary Agnes, daughter of Benjamin La Trobe, a member of the Fairfield Moravian Church, near Ashton under Lyne.
 He spent his early years at Moravian settlements and was educated at the Moravian schools in Fairfield and Ockbrook before being apprenticed to a surveyor and mining engineer in Oldham in 1825.